 Eurogamer also reviews all sorts of other things, like hardware, books, films and board games, but we only apply scores to games.

 How do you choose which games to review?

 Eurogamer selects games for review on the basis of what interests us - whether that's in terms of quality, profile or your anticipation.

-I'm a games developer/publisher!
+I'm a game developer!
 How do I get you to review my game?

 You can contact the editor through our exciting contact form!
 We can't guarantee we will review something, but we consider all submissions.

 Last updated: 1st May 2014